lisefrac/redtrilliumgardens.com/content/buy-plants.md

 The following plants are (imho) too small to sell yet, but will be back in stock soon.
 If you are interested regardless -- or wish to reserve them for later -- you can email me at lise@redtrilliumgardens.com.

+- Blue wood aster (Symphyotrichum cordifolium)
-- Clammy Weed (Polanisia dodecandra; annual)
+- Clammy weed (Polanisia dodecandra; annual)
-- Pale corydalis (Corydalis sempervirens; biennial)
-- Water horehound (Lycopus americanus)
+- Eastern black nightshade (Solanum ptycanthum)
+- Foxglove beardtongue (Penstemon digitalis)
+- Goat's rue (Tephrosia virginiana)
+- New Jersey tea (Ceanothus virginiana)
+- New York ironweed (Vernonia noveboracensis)
+- White turtlehead (Chelone glabra)

 ... and many more to come!